external-secrets Wasn't Syncing from Azure Key Vault

 key: postgresql-password-v2 # changed from v1

-This triggers external-secrets to sync immediately (because the ExternalSecret resource changed) and creates a new Kubernetes Secret.
+This triggers external-secrets to sync immediately (because the ExternalSecret resource itself changed) and creates a new Kubernetes Secret.

 Debugging external-secrets

-When secrets aren't syncing, check these:
+When secrets aren't syncing, here's what I check.

-1. Check ExternalSecret status:
+- Check ExternalSecret status:

 kubectl describe externalsecret name